Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 4) A Deeper Sleep

-The gentle rocking motion provided by a hammock can induce deeper states of slumber.
-They may also help you fall asleep faster.
+The gentle rocking motion of a hammock can synchronize brain waves and induce deeper states of slumber and may help you fall asleep faster.

 The vestibular system informs your brain´s motion and orientation functioning (among other things).
 The soothing sway seems to affect your vestibular system in a good way when you sleep, just as it does when rocking a baby to sleep.

-We wouldn’t be covering this post’s bottom line if we didn’t throw in this caveat and necessary disclaimer: in some cases, sleeping in a hammock ain’t altogether advisable.
+We wouldn’t be covering this post’s bottom line without including this necessary disclaimer: in some cases, sleeping in a hammock ain’t altogether advisable.

 1) Exacerbation of Pre-Existing Problems